When washing fruit and veggies, use a small bowl instead of a running tap. Then you can also reuse that water on your pot plants!

 Modern dishwashers typically use less water than washing dishes by hand.
 However, it’s important to fill your dishwasher completely before running it.

-Read the manual to learn more about the different settings on your dishwasher, many modern machines offer ‘Eco’ or ‘Economy’ setting which use less water and energy.
+Read the manual to learn more about the different settings on your dishwasher, many modern machines offer an ‘Eco’ or ‘Economy’ setting which use less water and energy.

 When shopping for a new dishwasher, use the water efficiency labelling scheme (WELS) to help you choose.
 Always remember that the more stars on the WELS label, the more water efficient the dishwasher is.